dfaroughy/dfaroughy.github.io/_publications/paper-3.md

 category: ml_papers
 venue: 'The European Physical Journal C'
 date: 2023-09-29
-excerpt: In this paper we introduce permutation-equivariant Flow-Matching and Diffusion models for particle-cloud generation.
-The porposed architecture, which is a variant of deep-sets, achieves state-of-the-art results that match the much heavier transformer-based arthcitectures whilst maintaining a much faster generation speed.
+excerpt: 'In this paper we introduce permutation-equivariant Flow-Matching and Diffusion models for particle-cloud generation.
+The porposed architecture, which is a variant of deep-sets, achieves state-of-the-art results that match the much heavier transformer-based arthcitectures whilst maintaining a much faster generation speed.'
 paperurl: 'https://arxiv.org/pdf/2310.00049'
-keywords: 'Generative Ai, flow-matching, diffusion, point-clouds'
 ---

 abstract